Low Back Pain

 Low back pain is a symptom itself of an underlying injury or problem.
 The type of pain depends on the cause.
 Low back pain can be mild or severe, or periodic or chronic.
 The pain can be deep, aching, stabbing, or throbbing.
-When a nerve is affected, the pain can radiate to difference areas of the body, for example, down the leg, or to the ankle or foot.
+When a nerve is affected, the pain can radiate to different areas of the body, for example, down the leg, or to the ankle or foot.

 Pain that’s at its worst in the morning and gets better with movement and stretching is often an indication of muscle injury.
 If your low back pain is worse at night, and not relieved by exercise, it may be a sign of back pain "referred" to the back from some other organ or that it is due to a bone problem.

 Pain that goes all the way down the back of one or both legs is a sign of sciatica.
 If the sciatic nerve, or some other spinal nerve, is being compressed, it may result in increased pain during coughing, sneezing, or straining.
 Another symptom of nerve compression is having difficulty raising your leg while keeping it straight.
 A slipped disc is a possible underlying cause of these symptoms.

 It can be difficult to determine the exact cause of low back pain.
 Your doctor will ask you about your symptoms, including what the pain is like, how severe it is, and what things make it better or worse.